Carlos Valdes (actor): Career

-In 2014, Valdes made his television debut in the American series Arrow, before appearing in the spin-off series, The Flash, as a series regular in the role of Francisco "Cisco" Ramón, an engineering genius.
-Cisco is part of the S.T.A.R.
-Labs team, along with Dr. Harrison Wells and Dr. Caitlin Snow, that help Barry Allen with his superpowers.
-Ramon is later revealed to have metahuman powers of his own, and takes on the moniker Vibe.
-Valdes also played other versions of Ramon: his Earth-2 doppelganger, who goes by Reverb; Pablo, a waiter in the season 3 episode "Duet"; and his Earth-19 doppelganger, who goes by Echo.
+In 2014, Valdes made his television debut in the American series Arrow, before appearing in the spin-off series, The Flash, as a series regular in the role of Francisco "Cisco" Ramón, an engineer at S.T.A.R.
+Labs who assists Barry Allen alongside Harrison Wells and Caitlin Snow.
+Ramon is later revealed to have metahuman powers and takes on the moniker Vibe.
+Valdes also played alternate universe variants of Ramon: his Earth-2 doppelganger, who goes by Reverb; Pablo, a waiter in the season 3 episode "Duet"; and his Earth-19 doppelganger, who goes by Echo.
 Valdes also voiced the character in the animated spin-off web series Vixen.
-Valdes exited The Flash as a regular cast member after its seventh season.
+Valdes exited The Flash after its seventh season.

 Valdes also works as a songwriter, instrumentalist, and recording artist.
 In 2015, he independently released the EP Night Off, under his music pseudonym Tha Los.

+Personal life

+Valdes has one child, a son, who was born on August 28, 2024, with actress Mae Whitman.